Rarity of rocket-driven Penrose extraction in Kerr spacetime: Introduction

-This paper addresses this gap by studying the Penrose process via \emph{rocket propulsion}---a spacecraft that ejects mass (exhaust) inside the ergosphere, analogous to the classical particle decay but with thrust direction and magnitude allowed to vary under explicit steering prescriptions.
+This paper addresses this gap by studying the Penrose process via \emph{rocket propulsion}, in which a spacecraft ejects mass (exhaust) inside the ergosphere, analogous to the classical particle decay but with thrust direction and magnitude allowed to vary under explicit steering prescriptions.
+This is a kinematic test-particle study: the spacecraft mass satisfies $m_0 \ll M$, so the Kerr background is fixed and self-force effects are negligible; inferred changes to the hole's rotational energy are post-hoc estimates, not dynamical backreaction.
+We restrict attention to \emph{initially unbound equatorial prograde flybys}, the natural baseline family for the mission objective of energy gain with escape to infinity: these trajectories enter the ergosphere, interact with the black hole's rotation, and, if conditions are favorable, escape to infinity with a net energy increase.
+(Later diagnostic sweeps in Sec.~\ref{sec:ensemble} also explore a broader $(E_0, L_z)$ domain that intentionally includes bound and retrograde states to map failure boundaries; those extended-domain results characterize the parameter landscape, not the targeted mission family.)
 We provide a \emph{computational feasibility map} for rocket-like Penrose extraction, establishing quantitative thresholds, efficiencies, and success probabilities across large parameter sweeps.
-This formulation offers three advantages.
+Our formulation offers three advantages.
 First, it connects the abstract Penrose process to a concrete engineering scenario, clarifying which physical parameters govern extraction.
 Second, it enables Monte Carlo exploration of the initial condition space, quantifying the statistical rarity of successful extraction with escape.
 Third, it permits comparison of thrust strategies (impulsive vs.\ continuous), revealing path-averaging effects that reduce efficiency in extended maneuvers.
 The novelty of this work lies not in the existence of the Penrose process, but in providing \emph{quantified success rates and parameter thresholds} under a rocket-propulsion control model, together with a thrust-profile comparison and a constrained optimality argument.
+Our primary contribution is the impulsive periapsis-ensemble rarity and threshold map; the continuous-thrust comparison is a secondary study of representative matched trajectories under specific implemented controllers.